 Needless to say: everyone that wants to get on the right track with their diet should seek advice from a nutritionist and get a meal plan that fits their specific needs.
 How else are you going to know what your body needs if you don’t have a plan?
 You want to make your food work for you – not against you.
 It’s great if you have healthy ingredients in your shopping cart, but what you do with those ingredients is most important in executing your meal prep for the week.
 Even if you can’t see a nutritionist, I suggest writing down what meals you plan on making for the week so you have a clear and precise idea of what you’re shopping for written in black and white.
 Keep it simple in the beginning….this will be a common theme throughout this blog. 😉

-- Finally, I always have ziplock baggies (you can wash can and re-use to cut down on waste and $)
+- Ziplock baggies – I always have them (you can wash and re-use to cut down on waste and $)!

 Now that you’ve got your plan laid out and your tools ready, now what?
 Figure out a day to grocery shop and prep.
 I choose to do a large scale meal prep on Sundays after my morning workout followed by grocery shopping.
 Yeah, I still get up at the crack of dawn most Sundays – which my husband and cat protest. 😉 With my plan of action in hand, I head to the grocery store before the crazy crowd.
 I’m in and out in less than 30 min because I had a plan written down.
 Like most, I hate having to go to the grocery store more than I have to!
 (I know I sound like broken record but you are most likely reading this blog because you want to know how I’ve simplified my life, right?)
 Some of you will try to do the shopping trip without the written plan – I can’t express enough how much having it written down is key for me in keeping it simple and fast.